Vasqq/Mask_Classifier_CNN/README.md

 Detect and remove a bias (if any) the system exhibits.

-Improve the system's performance using k-fold cross validation
+Improve the system's performance using k-fold cross validation.

    ## Description of the project: